klanderfri/CardReaderLibrary/README.md

 # Read Magic Card
-A computer vision project for identifying Magic: the Gathering-cards.
+A computer vision project for identifying *Magic: the Gathering*-cards.

 ## I just want to run the code!
 Go to the page for releases and read the instructions for the latest release.